apache/kylin/website/_dev/howto_release.md

 * Make sure you are using GIT 2.7.2 or above.
 * Make sure you are working on right release version number.
 * Make sure that every “resolved” JIRA case (including duplicates) has a fix version assigned.
-* Make sure you are working in clean dir
+* Make sure you are working in clean dir.

 __Configure Apache repository server in Maven__
 If you're the first time to do release, you need update the server authentication information in ~/.m2/settings.xml; If this file doesn't exist, copy a template from $M2_HOME/conf/settings.xml;